iadbox/iadbox-cordova-app/Readme.md

 This is a Sample Cordova App you can use to see how to integrate [iadbox-cordova-plugin](https://github.com/iadbox/iadbox-cordova-plugin) into your App.
 Or even start an App from zero with this template.

-For more info on iadbox check (http://www.iadbox.com)
+For more info on iadbox check http://www.iadbox.com

 ## How to create your own App

-Clone this repo and remove .git folder
+Clone this repo and remove .git folder.

 ```bash
 $ git clone https://github.com/iadbox/iadbox-cordova-app.git name-of-your-app